 So, that’s your mortgage and other debts taken care of.
 If there’s any cash to spare, it could give you a financial boost when you need it most.

 Retirement can be a time where income is limited – especially as we’re all living longer, the cost of living is rising and interest rates on savings are low.
 So if your pension is only a modest one, even covering the costs of day-to-day living could prove challenging – whether it’s the weekly food shop or the monthly bills.
 Never mind those unexpected costs, like a broken boiler or repairs around the house.

 That’s exactly why equity release could prove so valuable in your later years.
 The extra cash could make up for the shortfall in your pension and help your cover all the essentials.
 And then hopefully, you’ll spend less time worrying and more time enjoying the retirement you deserve.

 There’s no doubt that equity release is a big decision, and it isn’t the right option for everyone.
 You should consider things carefully, talk to your family and seek specialist advice before making any decisions.
 And if you do release equity from your home, remember that you’re required to pay off any existing mortgage first.

 Any remaining cash is yours to spend as you wish – whether it’s covering everyday essentials or finally paying off your car finance.
-And if you’re considering equity release, we’ve made it easy to see how far your cash will go with our Dream Shopping Basket tool.
-Just browse through the items, find the ones that match your needs and pop them in your cart.
+And if you’re considering equity release, we’ve put together a list of dream home improvements so you could see how far your money might go.